If you want to pay for a FIELD TRIP or GROUP ACTIVITY please click here.

 San Diego Roots Sustainable Food Project

-If you or your company would like to join our list of supporters and support our efforts to educate everyone about the food system and train the next generation of farmers for San Diego County, please use a button below.
+We would love to add you or your company to our list of supporters and show your support our efforts to educate everyone about the food system and train the next generation of farmers for San Diego County.

 Our Sustaining Membership Campaign is a monthly, automatic giving program at three levels:

 $10 per month

 Sustaining memberships help us as we set our budget, and give us confidence to expand our work to meet the growing demand.

 We wake up every day with one goal in mind: to make a better, healthier, more sustainable and better-tasting world for everyone in our area.
 Your financial support makes this possible.